Bring NGS testing in-house with clinical decision support software for oncology and hereditary diseases

-For molecular diagnostic labs performing variant interpretation and reporting in-house, QIAGEN Clinical Insight (QCI) Interpret is clinical decision support software that enables faster turnaround times, higher confidence reporting, and test menu expansion for oncology and hereditary disease.
+For molecular diagnostic labs performing variant interpretation and reporting in-house, QIAGEN Clinical Insight (QCI) Interpret is clinical decision support software that enables faster turnaround times, higher confidence reporting, and test menu expansion for oncology and inherited diseases.

 QCI Interpret applications: